June 19-21, 2019

-- The 2018 cost has been set at $165.
+- The 2019 cost is TBD.
 There is an additional $20 4-H participation fee for youth not yet enrolled in 4-H. The fee includes meals, a shared room in a dorm, sessions and a t-shirt.
 You may wish to check with your county MSU Extension office to see if scholarship funds are available.

 - Registration opens Tuesday, March 13, 2018 at 9:00am.
 Registration books that show all of the sessions and details on everything happening during Exploration Days will be available online and from county Extension offices mid-February.